VP Osinbajo Meets With Lamido Adamawa After Communal Clashes On 05/12/2017

 Video Transcript

-REMARKS BY THE VICE PRESIDENT, FEDERAL REPUBLIC OF NIGERIA, HIS EXCELLENCY, PROF. YEMI OSINBAJO, SAN, AT A MEETING WITH THE LAMIDO ADAMAWA AFTER COMMUNAL VIOLENCE IN ADAMAWA STATE ON TUESDAY, DECEMBER 5, 2017
+REMARKS BY HIS EXCELLENCY, PROF. YEMI OSINBAJO, SAN, GCON, THE VICE PRESIDENT, FEDERAL REPUBLIC OF NIGERIA, AT A MEETING WITH THE LAMIDO ADAMAWA AFTER COMMUNAL VIOLENCE IN ADAMAWA STATE ON TUESDAY, 5TH DECEMBER, 2017

-We are here to express our very sincere condolences for those who lost their lives in Numan recently and Mubi.
-Also, the policemen, who in the cause of doing their duties, also lost their lives.
+We are here to express our very sincere condolences to those who lost their lives in Numan and Mubi recently.
+Also, the policemen, who in the course of doing their duties, also lost their lives.

-All of these killings and death, do us no good whatsoever and paint us in a very bad light as a nation.
-I think it is possible for us to work out a way, by which we can prevent all of these by, first of all, taking a second look at this problem.
+All of these killings and deaths do us no good whatsoever and paint us in a very bad light as a nation.
+I think we can work out a way by which we can prevent all of these by, first of all, taking a second look at this problem.

 I was saying to the Honourable Minister on our flight here, that I have taken a look at some of these clashes over the years, from 1996 to this present moment; we can stop these problems, it is possible, but it will take understanding, patience, to look at what the issues are carefully, and then to proffer solutions and see those solutions through.